healthylivingcorp08/cloudflare-worker-pixel-router/memory-bank/activeContext.md

 ## Current Focus

-[2025-04-14 18:14:00] - Debugging the admin login flow.
-A simplified login page has been deployed to `/admin/login`.
-The next step is to verify if this page loads and if login is successful.
+[2025-04-14 20:39:00] - Deploying and testing the fix for the admin dashboard page.
+The placeholder HTML was replaced with basic content.
 ## Recent Changes

 *   [2025-04-14 18:14:00] - Implemented basic username/password authentication using KV store.